-26 Coordinated behavior is nonbinding and does not require ratification of formal multilateral cooperative agreements, such as treaties and conventions, by member parties to enter into force, behavior can be quickly organized, which is critical for endangered populations.
+42 Coordinated behavior is nonbinding and does not require ratification of formal multilateral cooperative agreements, such as treaties and conventions, by member parties to enter into force, behavior can be quickly organized, which is critical for endangered populations.
 Coordinated behavior can also more easily be narrowed to those parties with a genuine interest, helping to sidestep the potential problem of "broad but shallow" agreements that can arise with larger numbers of participants, especially in formal multilateral cooperative agreements (Barrett 2003; Victor 2006).

-27 Fisheries bycatch problems share many features that are virtually identical with pollution problems (Wilen 2009).
-The inadvertent harvesting of bycatch in pursuit of profits from target species fishing is fundamentally no different from producing pollution as a byproduct of the pursuit of profits from electricity generation are subject to several disadvantages, including the potential for free-riding behavior by individual vessels on the bycatch-reducing activities of other vessels.
+43 Fisheries bycatch problems share many features that are virtually identical with pollution problems (Wilen 2009).
+The inadvertent harvesting of bycatch in pursuit of profits from target species fishing is fundamentally no different from producing pollution as a byproduct of the pursuit of profits from electricity generation to induce decisions that reduce emissions.
+Such concerns hold for bycatch reduction as well.
+Policies such as area closures and shortened seasons due to bycatch caps will not resolve the problem.

+Command-and-control bycatch policies imposed at the level of the fishery as a whole may not by themselves transmit proper incentives to individual decision makers to avoid bycatch because an industry cap creates race for fish incentives.
+Industry-wide policies are subject to several disadvantages, including the potential for free-riding behavior by individual vessels on the bycatch-reducing activities of other vessels.
 Incentives can also be established that induce the race to fish (Abbott and Wilen 2009, Gjertsen et al. 2010, Segerson 2011).